Last Revised: 12/13/2013

 HOA recommends that one set playoffs be played to the same number of points as elimination play non-deciding sets.

-2. The USAV modification, if any, overides the DCR (for all regions)
+In all regions, The USAV modification, if any, overides the DCR

 In the USA Volleyball Domestic Competition Regulations (DCR):